beautiful-coffee/beautiful-coffee.github.io/README.md

 This app is not affliated with the NLVE in any way.
 The lists and code are deemed accurate, but not 100% guaranteed.
 If you'd like to use this app or its code for your own app, please message first!
 Thank you!

+Interested in the technology we use?
+See stack.md

 We have a new app for NCEE practice too!
 See it at https://beautiful-coffee.github.io/NCEE